DIY Geothermal Air Conditioning and Heating

 • The size of your land space - The available land space is what tells you you have to dig out a vertical or horizontal trench and how far they extend to accommodate looping pipes.

-• Climate of your state or country - As the above map shows different parts of the country have varying temperatures six feet below the surface.
-Depending on where you live, ground temperatures six feet below the surface average from 45°F (7°C) to 75°F (21°C).
+• Climate of your state or country - Depending on where you live, ground temperatures six feet below the surface average from 45°F (7°C) to 75°F (21°C).
+Contact your Extension Office or USGS office to get local information.

 A three-ton slinky loop prior to being covered with soil.
 The three slinky loops are running out horizontally with three straight lines returning the end of the slinky coil to the heat pump.
 Photo by Mark Johnson